Instagram Professional Dashboard 2026: What It Is and How to Use It

 4. Switch to professional account and follow the steps

-Step 2: Open the Professional Dashboard on mobile
+Step 2: Open on mobile

 1. Open Instagram